Sign up to our Newsletter

 3. How Do I Pass the MPRE on the First Try?

-To pass the MPRE on the first try you should first set aside enough time to go through all of the rules and practice them, following our two-step study suggestion.
-You should also use the right resources to get to your target score easier!
+To pass the MPRE on the first try, you should set aside enough time to review and practice all of the rules, following our two-step study suggestion.
+You should also use the right resources to achieve your target score more easily!

 4. Is a 97 a Good MPRE Score?